cunning-folk/petermcewen_blog/_posts/2019-10-23-TEDx-Boulder-Talk-2019.md

 From this vantage point, tolerating uncertainty and intensity can be construed as a superpower.
 We’re responsible for the health of the inner realm.
 We alone are responsible for waking up, growing up and showing up.

-To cultivate this attentional superpower,  it’s essential to understand that this effort goes against our biology much of the time.
-Our biology is not going anywhere.
-Fear and anxiety have been on this planet far longer than humans.
-We can't transcend our biology, but we can integrate it with our human capabilities.<!--more-->

 <figure>
 <blockquote>
     <p>It takes real fierceness to move against the tide of survival-level threat we often experience.
-We must challenge fear and panic by staying embodied and asking ourselves, ‘Is there a real threat in this moment?’</p>
+We can challenge fear and panic by staying embodied and asking ourselves, ‘Is there a real threat in this moment?’</p>
   </blockquote>
   <figcaption><p>Fred Smeijers, <em><a href="http://typographica.org/on-typography/variable-fonts">Variable Fonts: the Future of (Web) Type</a></em>, pp.43</p></figcaption>
 </figure>

+To cultivate this attentional superpower,  it’s essential to understand that this effort goes against our biology much of the time.
+Our biology is not going anywhere.
+Fear and anxiety have been on this planet far longer than humans.
+We can't transcend our biology, but we can integrate it with our human capabilities.

 It takes real fierceness to move against the tide of survival-level threat we often experience.
 We must challenge fear and panic by staying embodied and asking ourselves, ‘Is there a real threat in this moment?’